dosterthebernese/tldydx/README.md

 mix compile

+### To run on production

+There is a task, Dmn, so you can run

+nohup mix Dmn &

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `tldydx` to your list of dependencies in `mix.exs`: